 - A client buys in services from a contractor on a one-off basis - rather than the two parties entering into an ongoing relationship for the provision of the service.

-- There is a transfer by share takeover.
+- There is a transfer of share takeover.
 When a company's shares are sold to new shareholders, there is no transfer of the business - the same company continues to be the employer.

-- A business transfers assets only, eg if equipment is sold.
+- A business transfers assets only, then there is no transfer of business as a going concern eg if equipment is sold.

 - There is a transfer of an undertaking situated outside the UK - although similar provisions apply in the European Union.

 - There is a change of business identity, eg if the work or organisational structure changes radically.